May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 This picture has its own page with more detail, click here to see it.

-This woman has quickly laid coils of plastic clay on top of each other, in a conical shape.
+This woman has quickly laid coils of smooth plastic clay on top of each other, in a conical shape.
 Then she simply begins throwing, centering, compressing and even verticaling the walls on the first pull.
-Since joining stiffer clay elements, as done in typical hand-building, can be a time-consuming elaborate process, how can this potter just ignore that?
+Since joining stiffer grogged clay elements, as done in typical hand-building, can be a time-consuming, elaborate process, how can this potter just ignore that?

--The clay is quite soft, but very plastic (evident in that the potter dangles the coils like a rope, yet they don’t break, and that she can make such large pieces).
+-The clay is very soft, but very plastic (evident in how the coils are rolled, how the potter dangles the coils like a rope, yet they don’t break, and that she can make such large pieces).

--The piece being made is large and walls are thick.
+-The piece being made is large and the walls are thick.
+Asian potters are not averse to doing alot of trimming to thin them later.

 -The mere act of applying pressure and thinning the wall also joins the coils.